19 Best Colorants For Epoxy Resin

 5 Tips For Choosing The Right Colorants For Resin

-Consider the Resin Type:
+Consider the Resin Type

 The type of resin you’re using can impact your colorant choices.
 Epoxy resin, for instance, is more compatible with certain colorants than UV resin.
-Make sure to pick colorants that are compatible with your specific resin type to ensure good adhesion and curing.

-Transparency vs. Opacity:
+Transparency vs. Opacity

 Think about the level of transparency or opacity you desire for your project.